Caleb Brewster: Culper Ring

 Major Benjamin Tallmadge convinced General George Washington on August 25, 1778, that Abraham Woodhull of Setauket, Long Island, would make a good agent to gather intelligence in New York City, the British Army's headquarters and base of operations during the American Revolutionary War.
 Woodhull and Robert Townsend were the main agents in the Ring, alias "Samuel Culper, Sr." and "Samuel Culper, Jr." respectively.
 Brewster was recruited to carry messages between Woodhull and Tallmadge, running regular trips in whaleboats across the Sound on a variety of smuggling and military missions.

 Brewster agreed to command the boat service only under the condition that he be allowed to select his own boat crews.
 He chose several men from eastern Long island, including half-brothers David and Benjamin Dickerson who were on active duty in another command within the Continental Army.
 At one point, the Dickersons, along with several others of Brewster’s crew, were suddenly recalled to their original commands.
 General Washington stepped in personally to retrieve them via a personal note that highlights the importance of the operation: “To Brigadier General James Clinton, Headquarters, Nov 8, 1778, Dear Sir: I am informed by General Scott that some boatmen belonging to your brigade who were employed by Lt.
 Brewster in navigating from the main to L I have been remanded to their regiments, in consequence of which a service of a particular nature is very much impeded if not entirely stopped.
 The names of the men Gen. Scott tells me are David Dickinson, Focanah Hawkins, Benja.
 Dickinson, Jonathan Kinner & Joshua Davis.
 I beg that you will order them back to their late duty under a careful & attentive sergeant.”

 Anna Strong's role in the Ring was to signal Brewster that a message was ready, according to widely accepted local and family tradition.
 She did this by hanging a black petticoat on her clothesline at Strong Point in Setauket, which Brewster could see from a boat in the Sound and Woodhull could see from his nearby farm.
 She would add several handkerchiefs for one of six coves where Brewster would bring his boat and Woodhull would meet him.

 In February 1778, Brewster sent a message of his own through the Culper channel that described flat-bottomed boats being built in New York that could be used to ferry troops, and Loyalist privateers being outfitted.
 On another trip, he was waiting for Woodhull in Anna Strong's back garden when he surprised a passing British lieutenant.
 Brewster pulled him off his horse and had the opportunity to capture or kill him, but he refrained from doing either to avoid drawing suspicion on Anna as a member of the Ring, and instead pretended that he and his men were thieves.

-Brewster also participated in military actions as a Continental Army officer serving under Tallmadge.